lucasgcb/SphinxTest/docs/_static/introduction.rst

     * May rely on CSS stuff
     * Breaks portability for other tools

-# Basically
+*Basically,*

-reStructured text is awful to write but is more stable and standard for documentation
+**reStructured text is awful to write but is more stable and standard for documentation**